-In this guide, we will describe installing PHP and PHP-FPM on Ubuntu 24.04.
-PHP, which stands for Hypertext Preprocessor, is a language that is widely used and open-sourced, mainly for web development.
-PHP is the only PHP FastCGI implementation, that is extremely useful for high-traffic websites.
+We are going to show you how to install PHP and PHP-FPM on Ubuntu 24.04.
+PHP, or Hypertext Preprocessor, is a popular open-source programming language used mostly for online development.
+The only PHP implementation of PHP FastCGI that is really helpful for websites with a lot of traffic is PHP.
 At the end of this guide, you should be ready to go with PHP running on your server.

 Before we start, please confirm you have the following: